Did You "Wells Fargo" A Client Today?

 The premise of this article: How we choose to apply policy to our clients profoundly shapes the resulting relationships.
 The most important choice is whether we use it as a tool to serve our clients, or as a weapon to point out their errors, threaten them, and cover our own positions.
 Overly zealous, careless, or simply unthinking applications of policy are a primary reason provider-client relationships are stressed and unproductive.
 So change it.

-In the news: Wells Fargo has done it again.
-Between 2010 and 2015 approximately 870 homeowners were incorrectly denied mortgage modifications, resulting in 545 foreclosures, due to an error in their underwriting software.
+This news broke in 2018, but the lesson is eternal.
+Between 2010 and 2015 approximately 870 homeowners were incorrectly denied mortgage modifications by Wells Fargo, resulting in 545 foreclosures, due to an error in Wells Fargo underwriting software.

 Everyone thinks of it as a software problem, something that happened in IT.
 It is not.
 It is an administrative failure even more than it is an IT failure and it has something to teach us, the administrators operating functions like procurement, AP, HR and many other corporate overhead departments.